Brightspace/d2l-fetch/README.md

 	});
 ```

-If you want to have the temporary middleware added to the beginning of the middle chain, you can pass `prepend: true` into the options object.
+If you want to have the temporary middleware added to the beginning of the middleware chain, you can pass `prepend: true` into the options object.

 Example: